 Why does the customer buy from you?

-How do you protect the intellectual property of the products?
+How do you protect the intellectual property of products?

 Consistent and easy to understand financial information reflects professionalism and builds buyer confidence.
 Aspects to take into account include, among others:

-Should I capitalise on internal product development costs?
+Should I capitalise on the internal cost of product development?

 How does my financial data compare with my competitors?

 Should I be optimistic or cautious in my projections?